ahadjidj/Streaming-Workshop-with-HDF/README.md

   ]
 }
   ```
-We need also to define another logs event (logs_view) that conains only the product browsing session information with the buy and price fields.
+We need also another logs event (logs_view) that conains only the product browsing session information with the buy and price fields.
+We will see why later in the labs.

   ```
 {
   "type": "record",
-  "name": "logs",
+  "name": "logs_view",
   "fields" : [
     {"name": "id", "type": "int"},
     {"name": "product", "type": ["null", "string"]},